SQL INPUT

 GROUP BY → aggregate()

-GROUP BY with aggregate functions (COUNT, SUM, AVG, MIN, MAX) is translated into a MongoDB aggregation pipeline.
+GROUP BY combined with aggregate functions (COUNT, SUM, AVG, MIN, MAX) is translated into a MongoDB aggregation pipeline.

 SELECT country, COUNT(*) AS total FROM users GROUP BY country db.users.aggregate([ { $group: { _id: { country: "$country" }, total: { $sum: 1 } } } ])